When changes in the company lead to a social plan obligation and what this means for employers and employees, read in the following article:

 How does a social plan come about?

-The social plan is an agreement between the company and the works council.
+It is an agreement between the company and the works council.
 This agreement may be voluntary or if the parties can not agree, based on a settlement claim.
 In that case, one speaks of a “forced social plan”.
-The social plan has the effect of a company agreement after its conclusion.
+It has the effect of a company agreement after its conclusion.

 Does the social plan apply to all employees?